 If you want to spend as little time as possible optimizing your images, the paid plugin versions are probably the better choice.
 This way you don't have to constantly worry about exhausted megabytes or image quotas and the optimization runs automatically in the background.

 If you can spend a little more time and want to get the most out of compression, you should even "double optimize".
-This is an approach we follow at RAIDBOXES as much as possible.
-Even before we upload an image to the media library, we resize it to the size we need and export it in the lowest possible resolution.
-In Photoshop, for example, there's an option to save images specifically for web use.
+That's an approach we follow as best we can at Raidboxes\.
+Even before we upload an image to the media library, we resize it to the required size and export it at the lowest possible resolution.
+In Photoshop, for example, there is an option to save images specifically for web use.
 You can find the command for this under "File" and "Save for Web".
-In addition, we use Shortpixel in Compression Type "Glossy", which automatically compresses every image uploaded to WordPress and removes unnecessary meta information.
+Additionally, we use Shortpixel in Compression Type "Glossy", which automatically compresses every image uploaded to WordPress and removes unnecessary meta information.